 Selling Your Home

 Before deciding to move, it may be worth comparing these costs against the investment required for age-in-place remodeling to see if staying in your current home is a viable alternative.
+My calculations showed that even with modifications, our old house would still be a money pit compared to the simplicity of community living.

 Considerations for selling your home:

 - Market Timing: A strong real estate market can maximize your home’s sale price.
+We were fortunate that the market was decent when we sold in April 2023.

 - Transaction Costs: Factor in real estate agent commissions, closing costs, and potential repair expenses before listing.
+I had a line item for every one of these.

 - Downsizing Benefits: Selling a larger home often reduces your overall living expenses, including property taxes, insurance, and maintenance.
+This was a major factor in my decision to push for the move.

 - Emotional Attachment: Be prepared for the emotional aspects of leaving a long-term home.
+Dorothy certainly was.
+I tried to focus on the practical side, but I understood it was tough for her.

 For example, if you sell a home for $400,000 and incur $30,000 in selling costs, you net $370,000.
 This amount could cover a substantial portion of a CCRC entrance fee or provide several years of monthly living expenses in an independent or assisted living community.
+Our numbers were similar, and it gave us the financial runway we needed.

 Reverse Mortgages